Skip to Content

 First-Degree Murder

-The California Penal Code defines murder as the deliberate, premediated killing of an individual; torturing, poisoning, killing someone with a destructive device; or felony murder.
+The California Penal Code defines murder as the deliberate, premeditated killing of an individual; torturing, poisoning, killing someone with a destructive device; or felony murder.

 Felony Murder

-Felony murder is what an individual may be charged with if they killed someone in the process in of a committing a crime, for example, during a robbery.
+Felony murder is what an individual may be charged with if they killed someone in the process of committing a crime, for example, during a robbery.

 Second-Degree Murder